knu/kakasi_ffi/README.md

 Ruby/KAKASI was an extention library written by GOTO Kentaro for ancient CRuby, which did not work with Ruby >=1.9 or JRuby,

-This implementation uses Fiddle/DL as a bridge to libkakasi, so it should work with any ruby that supports Fiddle/DL module.
+This implementation uses Fiddle/DL/FFI as a bridge to libkakasi, so it should work with any ruby that supports Fiddle/DL/FFI module, such as:

+- Ruby 1.9.3 (DL)
+- Ruby 2.0.0+ (Fiddle)
+- Rubinius (Rubinius::FFI)
+- JRuby (FFI)

 ## Installation